 Setting this account also creates your email (example: email@example.com).
 For assistance accessing your email account, contact the Help Desk at 901-333-4357 (HELP).

-- Email or fax [901-333-4523] the items listed below to International Student Affairs.
-All of this information is required to process the I-20.
+Please submit the items listed below to International Student Affairs.
+This information including the completion of all admission requirements is required to process the Form I-20.

 - Copy of your passport and/or visa